efigarolam/rails_karma_sprockets/README.md

 ## The problem

 If you are using Rails, probably you are using Sprockets, the asset pipeline by default.
-And if you are building you Angular.js app on top of Rails/Sprockets, then you'll have a **manifest** file where you glue together the Javascript files needed.
+And if you are building your Angular.js app on top of Rails/Sprockets, then you'll have a **manifest** file where you glue together the Javascript files needed.